Hartpury F.C.

-Hartpury Football Club is a football club based in Hartpury, England, and is the football team of Hartpury College.
+Hartpury Football Club is a football club based in Hartpury in Gloucestershire, England, and is the football team of Hartpury College.
 They are currently members of the and play at Hartpury College.

 History

 In 2020, Hartpury College formed and entered Hartpury University into the Hellenic League Division Two North.
 In 2022, following a successful season in the Herefordshire FA County League, the club was admitted into the Hellenic League Division One.
 Having finished second in their first year at the level, losing the play-off final on penalties, the 2023–24 season saw the club promoted as champions.
 The following season saw the club achieve a second consecutive promotion as Premier Division champions, also reaching the semi-final of the FA Vase.
 They were renamed Hartpury in the summer, dropping the educational suffix from their name.

 Ground

 The club currently play at the Hartpury University Stadium.
 They share the pitch with Hartpury RFC.